walkai-org/walkai-cli/README.md

 - `entrypoint` (required) is the command that will run when the container starts. walkai writes this to a `Procfile` for the buildpacks to pick up.
 - `env_file` (optional) points to a file containing environment variables to pass into `pack` via `--env-file`.
 - `os_dependencies` (optional) is a list of Debian packages to install in the image.
-With the default Heroku builder walkai writes these into `project.toml`; when you swap to a Paketo builder walkai passes the same list to the APT buildpack via `BP_APT_PACKAGES`.
+With the default Heroku builder walkai writes these into a generated `project.toml` (the file must not already exist in your project); when you swap to a Paketo builder walkai passes the same list to the APT buildpack via `BP_APT_PACKAGES`.

 ## Commands